nanderson815/atlanta-triathlon-club/src/pages/swim-coaching/index.md

 ### We can help you tackle open water swimming

-During the season, April thru September, we offer three coached group swim sessions per month.
+During the season, April thru September, we offer two to three coached group swim sessions per month.
 These sessions are available to All Access and Outdoor members, along with drop-ins.

 - - -

 ## How swim coaching works:

-Fill out our [online application](https://goo.gl/forms/NrTJmnJyUMrmSgJq1) so we can match you with one of our swim coaches.
+Fill out our [online application](https://goo.gl/forms/NrTJmnJyUMrmSgJq1) so we schedule you with our swim coach.

-The coach will call or email you to determine your needs and best fit.
+The coach will email you to determine your needs.

 Together, you’ll coordinate a best date/time for your lesson.

+Sessions are 60' long and include:

+Above water and underwater video taping,

+• Immediate on-site stroke analysis and video review,

+• Hands-on stroke improvement drills,

+•  Q&A opportunities,

+• Video review and custom swim drills e-mailed within 1-week.

+Location: Concourse Athletic Club (8 Concourse Pkwy, Atlanta, GA 30328)

+Cost: $150/person/session.

 - - -